Before you arrive checklist

 NOTE: Make sure all of your documents are originals.
 You should also have photocopies in case you lose your originals.
 Keep the photocopies in a separate place.
 If your documents are not in English or French, you will need to bring certified translated copies with you as well.
 Translation services are also offered through the Immigration Services Association of Nova Scotia.

-For more information on what documents to bring with you to Canada, visit the CIC website.
+For more information on what documents to bring with you to Canada, visit the IRCC website.

 Know what the weather will be like when you arrive